 Look at the reasons below to learn how to prevent seeing these messages in the future.

 Note: If you use your Gmail account through your work, school, or other organization, learn about Gmail sending limits through work or school.

-You may see this message if you send an email to more than 500 recipients in a single email, or send more than 500 emails in a day.
+You may see this message if you send an email to a total of more than 500 recipients in a single email and or more than 500 emails sent in a day.

-When you get this error, you should be able to send mails again within 1 to 24 hours.
+When you get this error, you should be able to send emails again within 1 to 24 hours.

 To prevent this from happening in the future, try creating a Google Group of all your email recipients and sending the message to that group's email address.

 You might see this error if a large number of emails you send:

 - Can't be delivered because the recipient's email address is invalid